-Gioachino Greco is considered the first modern chess author and one of the earliest recorded masters in chess history.
+Gioachino Greco is regarded as the first modern chess author and among the earliest recorded masters of the game.
 Writing in the early 17th century, he composed a large collection of complete games and tactical patterns, leaving an indelible mark on how chess would be taught and played for centuries.
 His manuscripts, which circulated across Europe after his death, became the cornerstone of early chess literature.

 Wikimedia Commons: Gioachino Greco (License: Public domain) via Wikimedia Commons